Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 Is it possible to think about a new algorithm to deploy VSNFs considering also the overhead of nodes and links?

 ### N. Moradi, A. Shameli-Sendi and A. Khajouei, "A Scalable Stateful Approach for Virtual Security Functions Orchestration," in IEEE Transactions on Parallel and Distributed Systems, vol. 32, no. 6, pp. 1383-1394, 1 June 2021, doi: 10.1109/TPDS.2021.3049804.
 The main focus of this paper is a stateful approach in service placement inside a data center with fat-tree topology.
 Before creating a new microservice the system evaluates the nodes where an existing service is running to try to assemble more than one together.
-This method can save resources and time that translates into money because in the end less functions are created and many time an accomodation is found for the service that we are deploying.
+This method can save resources and time that translates into money because in the end, less functions are created and many times an accomodation is found for the service that we are deploying.

-Another step that is done in this paper is to divide into zones the netwrok that we are analyzing.
+Another step that is done in this paper is to divide into zones the network that we are analyzing.
 This results in a faster computation of the placement of the service.
-The negative note of zoning is that it does pre-processing and function for the same flow are created on different nodes.
+The negative note of zoning is that it does pre-processing and sometimes functions for the same flow are created on different nodes.
 So this important aspect is excluded by the zoning algorithm.

 ##### Main Questions:
-Can we reuse an already existing VSNF if it can respect all my constraints?
+Can we reuse an already existing VSNF if it can respect all required constraints?
 Can this improve performance and reduce the cost?

 ### W. Qiao et al., "A Novel Method for Resource Efficient Security Service Chain Embedding Oriented to Cloud Datacenter Networks," in IEEE Access, vol. 9, pp. 77307-77324, 2021, doi: 10.1109/ACCESS.2021.3082644.